-Table 2: Significant differences between participants of the SIMMUN study included in the analysis and SIMMUN participants excluded due to data missingness.
+Supplementary Table S2: Significant differences between participants of the SIMMUN study included in the analysis and SIMMUN participants excluded due to data missingness.
 Numeric variables are presented as medians with interquartile ranges (IQR) and ranges.
 Categorical variables are presented as percentages and counts within the complete observation set.